UFAL-DSG/tgen/e2e-challenge/README.md

    a format used by TGen.__ This is done using the [input/convert.py](input/convert.py) script.

-   Note that multiple references are joined for one MR in the development set, but kept separate for the training set.
+   Note that multiple references are joined for one MR in the development set, but kept separate for the training set (the `-m` switch).
 All files are plain text, one instance per line (except for multiple references, where instances are separated by empty lines).

    The `name` and `near` slots in the MRs are delexicalized.
 The output files are: